dell-cloud-marketplace/docker-spree/README.md

     bundle exec rails g gem_name:install

 In general Spree follows an MVC framework.
 Models, views and controllers reside under directory ***/app/app***.
 The assets directory is where the stylesheets, JavaScript and images can be found.
-There are guidelines on how best to customise Spree website in particular Spree’s Asset Pipeline (https://github.com/spree/spree-guides/blob/master/content/developer/customization/asset.markdown).
+There are guidelines on how best to customise Spree website in particular [Spree’s Asset Pipeline](https://github.com/spree/spree-guides/blob/master/content/developer/customization/asset.markdown).

 ###Administration